-- If You Have Earned the NEDP© Applicants who have earned adult diplomas under the National External Diploma Program (NEDP©) will be admitted upon presentation of a properly authenticated certificate of completion. - 5.
-If You Are at Least 16 Years Old and You Are Not a High School Graduate and Have Not Obtained a High School Equivalency Certificate
+- equivalent ((HSE): GED®/HiSET®) certificate will be admitted upon presentation of a properly authenticated certificate of completion. - 4.
+If You Have Earned the NEDP© Applicants who have earned adult diplomas under the National External Diploma Program (NEDP©) will be admitted upon presentation of a properly authenticated certificate of completion. - If You Are at Least 16 Years Old and You Are Not a High School Graduate and Have Not Obtained a High School Equivalency Certificate

-NMJC offers an Adult Basic Education (ABE) program.
+NMIC offers an Adult Basic Education (ABE) program.
 The NMJC Adult Education Program offers morning and evening classes, free of charge.
 Classes generally run from August to June each year.
 The program offers classes for High School equivalent (HSE):GED®/HiSET® as well as English as a Second Language (ESL).
 To enroll, all students must attend a registration and orientation.
 Classes are offered at variety of locations.
 The NMIC Adult Education Program Office is located in the Ben Alexander Building in room 205; (575) 492-2629.
 In addition, underage applicants may petition the NMJC Registrar for individual approval.
 Approval will be based on age, experience, and ability to benefit.
 (See information regarding Admission appeals.)

-- 6. If you are at least 18 years old and you are not a high school graduate and have not obtained a high school equivalent certificate A person who is 18 years of age or older, who is not a high school graduate and has not earned a GED or HiSET certificate may enroll in select technical or vocational programs, may audit courses for personal enrichment, or may enroll in transitional or ESL courses.
+- 6. If you are at least 18 years old and you are not a high school graduate and have not obtained a high school equivalent certificate

+A person who is 18 years of age or older, who is not a high school graduate and has not earned a GED or HiSET certificate may enroll in select technical or vocational programs, may audit courses for personal enrichment, or may enroll in transitional or ESL courses.
 In addition, applicants may petition the NMJC Registrar for individual approval.
 Approval will be based on age, experience, and ability to benefit.
-(See information regarding Admission appeals.) - If You Are a Current High School Student NMJC provides qualified high school-aged students a variety of opportunities to enroll in college classes.
+(See information regarding Admission appeals.) - 7.
+If You Are a Current High School Student NMJC provides qualified high school-aged students a variety of opportunities to enroll in college classes.
 Credits earned may be applied toward a NMJC certificate and / or degree and most are transferable to other colleges.
 Students enrolled in any of these programs are subject to all NMJC policies and regulations.